Pubky Auth

 No delegation

 Having an issuer that isn't exactly the pubky means the issuer themselves need a certificate of delegation signed by the pubky.
-The problem with that, is that you can either lookup that certificate on the Homeserver (making the verification process async and possibly taking too long to timeout) or do what most TLS apps do right now, and send the certificates chain with the token, but then you have to deal with the eternal problem of revocation, which basically also forces you to go lookup somewhere making the the verification process async and possibly taking too long to timeout.
+The problem with that is that you can either lookup that certificate on the Homeserver (making the verification process async and possibly taking too long to timeout) or do what most TLS apps do right now and send the certificates chain with the token.
+The problem with this is that you then have to deal with the eternal problem of revocation, which basically also forces you to go lookup somewhere making the the verification process async and possibly taking too long before timeout.

 Expiration is out of scope

-While the token itself can only be used for very brief period, it is immediately exchanged for another authentication mechanism (usually a session ID) and deciding the expiration date of that authentication, if any, is out of the scope of this spec.
+While the token itself can only be used for very brief period, it is immediately exchanged for another authentication mechanism (usually a session ID).
+Deciding the expiration date of that authentication, if any, is out of the scope of this spec.

-The assumption here is that we are authorizing a session to the Homeserver, so the user can always access all active sessions and revoke any session that they don't like, from the Authenticator app.
+The assumption here is that we are authorizing a session to the Homeserver such that the user can always access all active sessions and revoke any session that they don't like, all from the Authenticator app.

 Other services are free to choose their authentication system once the homeserver verifies the pubky auth token, whether that is a JWT or a Session with or without expiration and are free to allow the user to manage sessions the way they see fit.